MainulDip/AndroidDevStudy/BackgroundTasks-WorkManager-Scheduler.md

     )
 ```
 ### Work Status and Tag with LiveData:
-WorkRequest status can be retrived by getting a LiveData that holds a WorkInfo object.
+WorkRequest status can be retrieved by getting a LiveData that holds a WorkInfo object.
 WorkInfo is an object that contains details about the current state of a WorkRequest.
 Like BLOCKED, CANCELLED, ENQUEUED, FAILED, RUNNING or SUCCEEDED status and if any output data from the work when the workRequest finished

 * There are 3 different ways to get LiveData<WorkInfo> or LiveData<List<WorkInfo>>
  - getWorkInfoByIdLiveData : LiveData<WorkInfo>
  - getWorkInfosForUniqueWorkLiveData : LiveData<List<WorkInfo>>
  - getWorkInfosByTagLiveData : LiveData<List<WorkInfo>>

- * Work Tag: in viewModel, tag can be used to label a work (or works), so all the similar tag works status can be retirved.
+ * Work Tag: in ViewModel, a tag can be used to label a work (or works), so all the similar tag works status can be retrieved.
 ```kotlin
 val workRequest = OneTimeWorkRequestBuilder<CustomWorker>()
     .addTag(TAG_OUTPUT_CONSTANT)